Enhance Checkbox and Radio Button Design Using CSS3

-With CSS3 we can customize web presentations to be almost anything we want it to be.
-In this post, as the title says, we are going to customize the look of checkbox and radio input.
+With CSS3, we can customize web presentations to be almost anything we want them to be.
+In this post, we’ll explore how to personalize the appearance of checkbox and radio inputs using CSS.

-If you want to customize these two form elements, then this tutorial is for you.
-So, let’s get started.
+If you’re looking to personalize these form elements, this tutorial is for you.
+Let’s dive in.

 HTML Markup